tombenke/cayley-cookbook/website/content/docs/basic-concepts/graph-based-data-model.en.md

 # Graph Based Data Model

-When we build a knowledge-graph, then we build a conceptual model of a part of the real World.
+When we build a knowledge-graph, then we create a conceptual model of a part of the real World.

 A conceptual model is a model of a subject area or area of knowledge, sometimes called a domain.